House of the Dragon Season 2: Who Died and What Happened to Aegon II?

 Rhaenys and her dragon fall to the ground and die instantly, echoing what happens to them in the books.
 Rhaeny’s death feels unjust and brutal, but it also causes Rhaenyra to lose one of her greatest allies and the person who was the voice of reason on her council.
 Vaghar isn’t invincible, but Rhaenys (who just discovered that Alyn of Hull, her husband’s rescuer, is more important than he seems) and Meleys are the clearest proof that defeating him is not going to be easy.
 All this happens while Daemon is still in Harrenhal, trying to raise an army and prove a point.

-See also House of the Dragon Season 2: Analysis of the Final Trailer
+See also House of the Dragon Season 2: The Easter Eggs of the Second Episode

 What Happened to Aegon II?